EyeKnowOD/Ametropia/README.md

 ### General Explanations (Conceptual)
 * **Format:** Narrative prose with logical flow (NO numbered lists or bullet points).
 * **Content:** Thoroughly explain the correct answer and address why distractors are incorrect using educational context.
-* **Length/Tone:** 150-200 words; concise, complete, active voice.
+* **Length/Tone:** ~100-150 words; concise, complete, active voice.
 * **Level:** Third-year optometry doctoral level.

 ### Mathematical Explanations (Calculations)
 For calculation problems, generate a separate structured HTML solution file using the template below.
-The explanation text in the CSV should simply refer to the attached HTML file.
+The explanation text in the CSV should match the content of the HTML file, as best as possible (obviously without images, graphics, etc.).

 #### HTML Solution Template
-Save files as: `[Question Number]_[Topic].html` (e.g., `35_Prentice_Rule.html`)
+Save files as: `[CSV Row Number]_[Sub-Category].html` (e.g., `35_Ametropia.html`) in EyeKnowOD/Ametropia/explanations

 ```html
 <!DOCTYPE html>